MRL94/bpdts-test/README.md

 # BPDTS-Test

-An API that consumes the bpdts-test API and returns users who are marked as Living in London or whose coordinates are within fifty miles of London.
+An API that consumes the bpdts-test API and returns users who are marked as living in London or whose coordinates are within fifty miles of London.

 ## Getting Started